darktasevski/CompSci/Networking.md

 IPV6 is represented in hexadecimal separated by colons (`:`).
 `0-9` and `a` to `f`
 Consecutive zeros can be replaced with double colon (`::`), it's good practice to use this to omit the most zeros, also, we can do this only one time.
 Also, we can omit leading zeros in hexadecimal groups.

+## Subnetting

+Subnetting is adding additional networks to a standard A, B and C private IP address ranges.
+Sub netting allows us to take an IP address range or an IP address and find potential hosts.

+Let us say that we have an IP network of `192.168.0.x`.
+As this address is standard class 3 IP address, without subnetting we have a potential of 254 hosts (we don't include our broadcast(255) and localhost (127)).

+All subnets ahve the beginning and the end number that we can't use.
+The first number is going to be our network ID, and it's always going to be an even IP address, it's going to end with an even number.
+The last number is going to be our broadcast IP address, and this one will always end with odd number.